saikumarm007/assignment2-mudhagoni/README.md

 ---

 # Food/Drink would like to eat everytime

+The following table describes different food items that are available in different locations with various prices.

 | Food/Drink | Location | Price |
 | :---: | :---: | :---: |
 | Biryani | Bawarchi | $12 |